-- 4.1.8 The SWNP makes the following site allocations for residential development: - SAF 3 as noted in the eLP and mapped above; - SAF 4 as noted in the eLP and mapped above; These are both in the north map of the town.
+4.1.8 The SWNP makes the following site allocations for residential development:

+- SAF 3 as noted in the previous draft of the emerging Local Plan and mapped above, location map and justification in Appendix 9; - SAF 4 as noted in previous draft of the emerging Local Plan and mapped above, location map and justification in Appendix 9; - These are both in the north map of the town.
 SAF3 is immediately adjacent to Bridge End Garden, which is a Grade II Listed Park and Garden, and for this reason SAF3 has a bespoke policy in the SWNP; and - Land North of Shire Hill Farm.
-This site has outline planning permission currently pending agreement of Section 106 contracts28, UTT/17/2832/OP.
+This site has outline planning permission.
+Location map above and justification in approval of planning permission UTT/17/2832/OP.

-At time of writing the SWNP, the eLP is at examination stage and therefore it is considered appropriate to include the sites also included in the eLP.
-Should there be any delay in introducing a new Local Plan at District level, these sites will remain protected as development sites by their inclusion in the SWNP.
-Appendix 9 shows extracts from the eLP of SAF3 and SAF4.
+Despite the withdrawal of the previous draft of the Local Plan, these sites will remain protected as development sites by their inclusion in the SWNP.
+Appendix 9 shows extracts from the previous draft of the emerging Local Plan of SAF3 and SAF4.

 The Land North of Shire Hill is outside the development limits of Saffron Walden.
 It has been included in the SWNP only because the principle of development at this site for up to 100 dwellings was established in December 2018, and crucially this principle of development included the provision of a spine road which would link the developments to the north (SAF8) and the development to the south (SAF 1).
 Without such a linking road capable of taking considerable volumes of traffic including buses and HGVs, development at this site would not be acceptable.
-Should development not proceed as per the application UTT/17/2832/OP, then any subsequent application for this site would be required to demonstrate that it would not have any adverse impacts on air quality, biodiversity, human health and landscape, and must not rely on evidence provided in support of UTT/17/2832/OP.
+Should development not proceed as per the application

+UTT/17/2832/OP, then any subsequent application for this site would be required to demonstrate that it would not have any adverse impacts on air quality, biodiversity, human health and landscape, and must not rely on evidence provided in support of UTT/17/2832/OP.
 Any new application will be assessed on its own merits within the context of the level of development in Saffron Walden at the time of the application.
 Any new application must provide a connecting road between the developments to the north and south.